Farewell to the organ: cathedral organist Still plays Bach and Mendelssohn!

 Bach and Mendelssohn in focus

 Still will perform pieces that Felix Mendelssohn presented in Leipzig's Thomaskirche in 1840.
 When re-enacting the concert, the talented organist deals with Mendelssohn's registration practice and improvises in places where the master also improvised.
 You can hear, among other things, the Grave Adagio from Mendelssohn's Sonata II in C minor and the Fugue in E flat major (BWV 552) by Bach.
-Wikipedia emphasizes that Mendelssohn's organ sonata op.
+Wikipedia emphasizes that Mendelssohn's organ sonatas op.
 65 are considered masterpieces and are part of the core repertoire of organ music.

 The following will be heard at the concert: